 1997 - NC Partnership for Children assumes full oversight and administrative responsibilities for Smart Start; Appropriation grows to $97 million, including planning funds for the remaining 45 counties without Smart Start.
 Henderson County Local Partnership is added, and for the first time, every county receives Smart Start funding.

 1998 - Smart Start services are now available statewide; Smart Start appropriation now $143 million; Smart Start wins the Innovations in American Government award from Harvard University and Ford Foundation.

-Henderson County Partnership hires a Program Developer and a needs assessment was completed.
-The board developed a vision, mission and goals statement and completed a strategic plan.
+Henderson County Partnership hires a Program Developer and completes a needs assessment.
+The board develops a vision, mission and goals statement and completes a strategic plan.
 In June 1998, the local partnership was granted their 501c3 status.

 1999 - Smart Start wins national award from the council of State Governments; FPG Institute evaluation team releases study of six counties which shows children are better prepared for school; Smart Start appropriation grows to $217 million.

 Henderson County Partnership replaces Program Developer with an Executive Director.
 The first invitation for bids was issued for the following projects: Child Care Subsidies, Quality Enhancement, an Early Workforce Study, Preventive Dental Health, Nurses in Child Care, Parenting, and Child Care Resource and Referral.
 1999 – 2000 was the first complete year of services for the Partnership.
 Duke Energy awards the local partnership $20,000 grant to provide outreach to Henderson County families.